BIOLOGICAL FILTERS FOR AQUACULTURE

 General Water Quality Maintenance Principles

-Not all aquaculture applications have the same
+Not all aquaculture applications have the

-requirements for biofiltration.
-Not only
+same requirements for biofiltration.
+Not

-crop under different conditions.
+same crop under different conditions.
 The biofilter is only one of several

 components of the system used to maintain water quality.
 The functions that the biofilter must perform